aloefflerj/astro-focus-kit/README.md

 - On `journal` page you can see your weeks history.
 (Week tasks and reasons on why you procrastinate)

-- On `metrics` you can see some insights about your procrastination and productivity based on websites bocked and tasks done.
+- On `metrics` you can see some insights about your procrastination and productivity based on websites blocked and tasks done.

   ![image](https://user-images.githubusercontent.com/51006938/204976736-045dbaa0-c87c-45e2-94bf-085c67f8874a.png)